lumada-design/hv-uikit-react/.github/ISSUE_TEMPLATE/feature-enhancement-request.md

 ---
 name: Feature enhancement request
 about: Suggest an enhancement for an existing feature
-title: "[ENHANCEMENT] "
+title: ''
 labels: enhancement
-assignees: diogofscmariano, francisco-guilherme, eliofreitas, tiago-ssantos
+assignees: diogofscmariano, eliofreitas, francisco-guilherme, tiago-ssantos

 ---